anshuldante/ai-ds-ml-Theory/machine-learning-and-ai-foundations-classification-modeling/notes.md

     * When a model is not **flexible** enough to get a sufficient signal i.e. not accurate enough.
 Eg. linear regression works only if there are linear relationships, if there's curvilinearity or variable interactions, it just won't work.
 In contrast, neural nets are inherently more flexible but they are a black box and complex.
     * Under fit.
   * High variance:
-    * Model is too sensitive, tis' picking up a lot of noise.
+    * Model is too sensitive, it's picking up a lot of noise.
     * If that's happening in training data, it'll do a lot worse in test data.
     * It's generalizing poorly.
     * Over fit.